Enkizen/c_tools/README.md

 # c_tools
-Library in C to catch up with Java
+Library in C to match the functions/dependancies I used to have with Java

 Tasks to complete
-a) Set up a way to speed up creation of library functions and objects.
+a) Set up a way to speed up creation of library functions and objects without switching language

 1)Map Function